 What About the Canadian Boreal Forest?

 Canada is a world leader in sustainable forest management and has been for decades.
-According to Natural Resources Canada, Canadian forests are healthy, productive and thriving.
+According to Natural Resources Canada (NRCan), Canadian forests are healthy, productive and thriving.
 NRCan is the government authority who oversees some of the most rigorous laws in the world for protecting forests and ensuring sustainable forest management.
+The Forest Products Association of Canada (FPAC) is a great resource for finding more information on this subject.

 P&G’s sourcing of fiber helps to ensure the preservation of forests in Canada now, and into the future.
 In a responsibly managed forest, for every tree harvested at least one is regrown.
 When you purchase paper products that are sourced from responsibly managed forests you are ensuring trees are replanted, wildlife is protected, and local communities’ education, culture and economic well-being are supported.